mytourist/api-documentation/products.md

 # Available form parameters
 The `calculation_methods` provide you with the possibility to automatically calculate the price per night or/and nights .. when the product is added to your invoice it will calculate the price based on those two items.
 But is always optional.

-The `auto_add_when_booked_on_roomtypes` becomes handy when you want to add this product automatically to the booking Invoice.
-Mostly used with final cleaning purposes.

 <table>
     <tr><td>language</td><td>required*</td><td>iso</td><td>nl, de, fr or en</td></tr>
     <tr><td>name</td><td>required*</td><td>string</td><td>In the language you set</td></tr>